matildepanarra/UniMate/README.md

 **Budget Questions:**
 - *"How much have I spent on food this month?"*
-- *"Am I staying within my entertainment budget?"*
+- *"Am I staying within my party budget this month?"*
-- *"What percentage of my budget have I used?"*

 **Financial Advice:**
 - *"Give me tips to save more money"*
-- *"Should I increase my entertainment budget?"*
 - *"How can I reduce my spending on transport?"*

 **Goal Planning:**
 - *"Help me plan for a €500 emergency fund"*
 - *"When can I afford a €1000 laptop?"*
-- *"What's the best way to save for spring break?"*
+- *"What's the best way to save for vacation?"*

 **Analytics & Insights:**
-- *"Show me my spending trends"*
+- *"Tell me about my spending trends"*
 - *"What am I spending too much on?"*
-- *"How does this month compare to last month?"*

-### Viewing Analytics

-Navigate to the "Analytics" page to see:
-- Spending breakdown by category (pie chart)
-- Spending trends over time (line graph)
-- Budget vs. actual comparison (bar chart)
-- Top spending categories
-- Unusual transactions and patterns
-- Personalized recommendations

-### Setting Savings Goals

-1. Go to "Savings Goals" page
-2. Click "Create New Goal"
-3. Enter: goal name, target amount, and deadline
-4. Track progress and receive AI-powered recommendations
-5. Adjust your budget based on goal requirements

-*Add screenshots or GIFs here to visually demonstrate your application's key features*

 ## Deployment

 **Live Application:** [Your deployed URL]

-**Deployment Platform:** [Streamlit Cloud / Render / Vercel / etc.]
+**Deployment Platform:** Streamlit Cloud

 ### Deploying Your Own Instance